 - Contact email

-This is the core information that tells the employer who you are, where you’re from, and most importantly, how to get in touch with you.
-It’s unnecessary to put your date of birth or a photo of yourself.
-Before sending job applications, ensure that your email address is professional and not rude, silly, or “funny”.
-While it may have been humorous at the time to have something like firstname.lastname@example.org, it doesn’t set a good first impression.
+Your email address should be professional and not rude, silly, or “funny”.
+While something like [email protected] may seem catchy or humorous, it doesn’t set a good first impression.
 Use your name and avoid numbers if possible, opting for underscores or full stops to create uniqueness.
 For example, if [email protected] is taken try [email protected].

 Don’t lie or use exact general phrases

-Employers have tens or sometimes hundreds of applications, so designing your resume to look clean, easy to read, and a bit different from everyone else will go a long way to being noticed.
+When employers are looking at hundreds of applications, designing your resume to have a clean, simple yet unique look can grab their attention.
 Programs like Microsoft Word have resume templates available which you can use or take ideas from.
 If you want to design it yourself, remember; don’t include pictures and don’t make it cluttered.